 The Contractor is required to apply copayments as per ACOM and other direction by AHCCCS.
-Most of the AHCCCS members remain exempt from copayments while others are subject to an optional copayment.
+Most of the AHCCCS members remain exempt from copayments while others are subject to optional or mandatory copayments.
 Those populations exempt or subject to optional copayments may not be denied services for the inability to pay the copayment [42 CFR 438.108].
-Any copayments collected shall belong to the Contractor or its subcontractors.
+However, for those populations subject to mandatory copayments services may be denied for the inability to pay the copayment.